srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 To do this we need to loop through the node's connections, i.e. loop through its weights and the output values in the previous layer that it is connected to.
 However, since we defined the network's components (layer, nodes, weights) using *flexible array members* the compiler does not know where one component ends and where the next one starts.
-Hence, it is __not__ possible to locate, for example, a node by simplying referring to the n'th member of the array (layer.node[n])!
+Hence, it is __not__ possible to locate, for example, a node by simply referring to the n'th member of the node array: ~~layer.node[n]~~!

-Since a layer's and a node's size is unknown to the compiler we instead use a *single byte pointer* to navigate through the allocated memory space.
-The above code therefore uses a `getLayer()` and `getNode()` function to access a particular layer or a particular node inside the network.
+Since both a layer's and a node's size are unknown to the compiler I use a *single byte pointer* to navigate through the allocated memory space.
+The above code does so by calling a `getLayer()` and `getNode()` function to access a particular layer or a particular node inside the network.

 ```c
 Node *getNode(Layer *l, int nodeId) {